pbklink/motif-core/etc/motif-core.api.md

     constructor();
 }

+export { TimeSpan }

-// Warning: (ae-missing-release-tag) "TimeRenderValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "TimeTextFormattableValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export class TimeRenderValue extends GenericRenderValue<Date> {
+export class TimeTextFormattableValue extends GenericTextFormattableValue<Date> {
     constructor(data: Date | undefined);
 }

-export { TimeSpan }

 // Warning: (ae-missing-release-tag) "TLowLevelTopShareholdersDataMessage" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //